hackall360/studio-rust-mcp-server/README.md

   the resolved pivots, and any failures.
 Optional `pivotRelative` flags combine with `pivot = { mode = "active_camera", offset = { dx, dy, dz } }` to position edits in front of the viewport, making it easy to paint terrain relative to the current shot.
+- **`collection_and_attributes`** – Manage CollectionService metadata alongside Instance attributes.
+  Chain `list_tags`, `add_tags`, `remove_tags`, `sync_attributes`, and `query_by_tag` operations to audit
+  or mutate large sets of instances.
+Tag operations accept arrays of instance paths and tag strings, automatically skip duplicates, and report per-instance outcomes.
+Attribute syncs accept key/value maps (numbers, strings, booleans, Color3 dictionaries, etc.) and optionally prune attributes that are missing from the request.
+The response includes JSON summaries with `writeOccurred` and `affectedInstances` fields so you can condition undo checkpoints on whether anything actually changed.
 - **`diagnostics_and_metrics`** – Gather troubleshooting data from Studio in a single response.
 The tool can stream recent error and warning logs in timestamped chunks, capture memory usage (including DeveloperMemoryTag breakdowns), summarise TaskScheduler and service health, and